 The third is a friend of mine, and at the risk of calling this person out, I do think she represents an important point for my argument.
 We’ll call her Paige.
 Paige is an avid feminist who often speaks about the importance of consent and the evils of objectification, and she is very open about her sexuality.
 She has been known, not terribly unlike Lisa, to enthusiastically touch people at will.
 Even in sexual situations, she hasn’t always respected a polite “please don’t do that,” and I have known people who have decided not to sleep with her a second time because of this.
 And when I’ve asked her not to touch me in certain ways (everything from casual groping to nipple pinching to feeling me up under the table in a very public bar), she has responded with answers like “oh, you like it.”
 She tended to find surprised, pained, and even angry reactions funny.

 Generally speaking, she did a lot of things that would earn a man a good ass kicking (or arrest), and her excuses matched the sort of things men are believed to say under rape culture.
 The difference is that, far from being a selfish frat boy caricature, Paige is a normally kind and compassionate person, so I just don’t think she understood that I was being completely serious.
-It took a couple dissociative episodes and a few very pointed conversations with myself and others before Paige stopped.
-She now politely and overtly asks permission before touching people in any way that might be questionable.
-To my knowledge, she is also careful to respect whatever answer she is given.
+It took a couple dissociative episodes and a few very pointed conversations with myself and others before Paige made an effort to improve her conduct.
+She now (at least while sober) politely and overtly asks permission before touching people in any way that might be questionable.
+To my knowledge, she is also more careful to respect whatever answer she is given.
 Perhaps all she needed was to be shown that she wasn’t practicing what she preaches.